|This is a topic from the SwordSearcher Bible Software help file.|

 Note that you can search the KJV for Strong's numbers as well.
 If you search the KJV for a Strong's number, the results will show the English words for the Strong's link.

 The KJVSL is not a true interlinear Bible.
 Not all Strong's Links actually map to the direct Hebrew or Greek word that is found in the original language on a particular verse.
 This is due to the fact that Strong's Lexicon does not include every form of the Hebrew or Greek words that appeared in the original language texts.
-So while the Strong's Links and lexicon are very useful study tools, they are not here to help anyone 'retranslate' the Bible.
+So while the Strong's Links and lexicon are useful tools, they are not here to help anyone "retranslate" the Bible.
 If you need to read the actual Greek or Hebrew text of the Bible, use the Textus Receptus (TR) Bible text.
+Remember also that Strong's lexicon definitions are glosses, not thorough definitions.